Introduction

 For hosting providers:

-- SLA requirements demand fast response times
+- SLAs demand fast response times

 - Documentation and reporting for compliance

-- Scalable solution for hundreds of instances
+- A solution that scales to hundreds of instances

 For IT departments:

-- Enterprise requirements for monitoring and alerting
+- Enterprise-grade monitoring and alerting

-- Audit-proof documentation of the security status
+- Audit-proof documentation of security status

 - Automated reports for management

-- Minimisation of downtime through preventative maintenance
+- Less downtime through preventative maintenance

 The Solution: T3 Monitoring